 Women in Central Asia Risk Domestic Violence for Pursuing an Education

-The cornerstone of women’s equality is education, but access to classrooms, school supplies, and teachers is often scarce in the places that need it the most.
+The cornerstone of women’s equality and the prevention of violence against women is education, but access to classrooms, school supplies, and teachers is often scarce in the places that need it the most.
 UNICEF reports that 65 million girls were out of both primary and lower secondary schools in 2013.
 There is a myriad of reasons girls miss out on education from poverty to war and displacement, to violence or lack of resources.

 Challenging Cultural Norms